aws-samples/aws-kms-workshop/Section-1-Operating-with-AWS-KMS.md

 * Of course, we need the key material itself.
 Normally, it will come from an enterprise HSM or any sort of key management system.
 As per the workshop, we will create one with the library **OpenSSL**.
 This is the key material that will be wrapped and imported, as described in previous point.

 * Finally, we will call the import API, to import it under the empty CMK we created in the first step.
-Note, this is a very sensible operation and we might or might not have permission to do so.
+Note, this is a very sensitive operation and we might or might not have permission to do so.
 If we don´t, we will needed to create them, based on the **Least Privilege** best practice.

-Let's go through to the steps in deep:
+Let's go through to the steps in depth: